Clicky

 Recording

-Staff are trained to ensure allegations are recorded precisely on the Safeguarding Children/Vulnerable Adult Incident Report form which can be found in Appendix 1 of this policy.
+Staff are trained to ensure allegations are recorded precisely using the link above.
 Please use the words of the complainant and include accurate quotation.
 This can include observations about the physical and emotional state of the individual sharing their concerns.
-Information is recorded and stored securely, confidentially and only accessible to those who need to access it as part of the action taken to resolve the complaint or allegation.
+Information is recorded and stored securely, confidentially, and only accessible to those who need to access it as part of the action taken to resolve the complaint or allegation.

 Referral